Masherak/EasyDatabase/README.md

 # EasyDatabase

 ## Description
-Straightforward database which helps you store data with minimal overhead.
+Straightforward database for .NET applications which helps you store data with minimal overhead.

 ## Usage
 All POCO entities must implement interface '**IEntity**'